 Before you get started designing your next human cognitive-behavioral experiment, you certainly want to think about how to arrange stimuli, how to select respondents and which biosensors to use in order to gain maximum insights.

-What if there was a multimodal software solution that allows for loading and arranging any type of stimuli, for example, in fixed or randomized sequences, while recording data from EEG, eye tracking, facial expression analysis and other biometric sensors (such as GSR, ECG, EMG) without having to manually piece everything together?
+What if there was a multimodal software solution that allows for loading and arranging any type of stimuli, for example, in fixed or randomized sequences, while recording data from EEG, eye tracking, facial expression analysis and other biosensors (such as GSR, ECG, EMG) without having to manually piece everything together?

-iMotions Biometric Research Platform
+The iMotions Platform